 Historian includes a REST API to connect your Java Web-based Clients with Historian data.
-Refer to the Historian REST API Reference Manual in the /Additional Documentation folder of your installation directory for more information.

 Historian SDK

 The Software Development Kit (SDK) is designed for writing Visual Basic (VB) or Visual Basic for Applications (VBA) Scripts.
 Using the SDK, you can develop your own scripts to perform selected repetitive or complex tasks or to make your own custom user interface.
 To use the SDK, create a VB/VBA project with the SDK as a project reference.
 Refer to the SDK Help system for more information.